Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 ## Design and colour scheme

 The site uses Blue as a main colour.
 Blue was chosen due to this colour being typically associated with credibility, trust, knowledge, power, professionalism, cleanliness, calm and focus.
 Because all of these qualities are valued in the medical community, blue is generally an ideal choice for medical communities and websites.
 My initial idea was to take Clonee Medical Centers existing logo and use the colours from this as a palette for the site using a clear white background with navigation bars, header backgrounds etc being the logo colour.
 However lighthouse testing gave this scheme a poor accessibillity mark so the main colour was changed to a darker shade of blue.

 Original:
 ![Original Colour Scheme](assets/images/readme-images/original-colour-scheme.png)
 Final:
 ![Final Colour Scheme](assets/images/readme-images/final-colour-scheme.png)

+The site was designed as a source of quick information and contact for new and existing clients.
+After discussing the needs of the business with the practice manager and doctor, the basic structure settled on was:

++ Uniform header and footer across all pages.
++ Footer to include directions and contact information.
++ Main page to clearly display the answers to the most commonly asked queries by new and existing patients.
++ A separate contact page for patient queries.
++ A separate services page listing current services offered by the practice.

 ## Features